python/cpython/Doc/howto/cporting.rst

 Python 3.0 has a revamped extension module initialization system.
 (See PEP :pep:`3121`.)
-Instead of storing module state in globals, they should be stored in a interpreter specific structure.
+Instead of storing module state in globals, they should be stored in an interpreter specific structure.
 Creating modules that act correctly in both 2.x and 3.0 is tricky.
 The following simple example demonstrates how. ::

    #include "Python.h"